-Dr. Daniel L. Druckenbrod received his Ph.D. in environmental science from the University of Virginia in 2003 and currently holds the rank of Associate Professor of Environmental Sciences.
-Before joining the department in September 2009, Dan was an Instructor of Biology at Sweet Briar College in 2001, a Postdoctoral Research Associate at the Environmental Sciences Division of the Oak Ridge National Laboratory from 2003 to 2005, and an Assistant Professor of Environmental Sciences at Longwood University in Farmville, Virginia from 2005 to 2009.
-Dan uses tree rings, computer models, historical documents, and field surveys to study how forests and their environments change over long time scales.
-Several of his projects have investigated forest dynamics since the colonial era at significant historical sites, including George Washington’s Mount Vernon Plantation and Thomas Jefferson’s Monticello Plantation.
+Dr. Daniel Druckenbrod received his Ph.D. in environmental sciences from the University of Virginia in 2003 and currently holds the rank of Professor of Environmental Sciences.
+Before joining the department in 2009, Dan was an Instructor of Biology at Sweet Briar College in 2001, a Postdoctoral Research Associate at the Environmental Sciences Division of the Oak Ridge National Laboratory from 2003 to 2005, and an Assistant Professor of Environmental Sciences at Longwood University from 2005 to 2009.
+Dan uses tree rings, computer models, historical documents, and geographic information systems (GIS) to study how forests and their environments change over decades to centuries.
+His projects include studies of forests at historical sites, including George Washington’s Mount Vernon Plantation and Thomas Jefferson’s Monticello Plantation.
 He is also researching the historical connection between Rider University's woods and Aldo Leopold during his time in Lawrenceville over a century ago.
-Currently Dan is collaborating with other scientists on an National Science Foundation grant to study the growth rates and water use of eastern deciduous forests in response to acid rain and climate change.
+Dan has collaborated with other scientists on a National Science Foundation grant to study the growth and water use of eastern deciduous forests in response to acid rain and climate change.
 He is currently collaborating on a National Science Foundation grant investigating past climate change from tree rings across Australia and southeast Asia.
 Dan also encourages students to participate in his research or to develop research projects on environmental sciences topics.
 Previous student projects have led to presentations at regional and national scientific conferences.
-Dan was appointed the Director of Rider's Sustainability Program in 2012 and he also is a peer reviewer for numerous scholarly journals and for the National Science Foundation.
+Dan previously served as the Director of Rider's Sustainability Studies Program from 2012 to 2021 and the Chair of the Department of Geological, Environmental, and Marine Sciences from 2021 to 2022.

 Primary Teaching Responsibilities